Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 OneFlow build up Wide & Deep Learning (WDL) network based on HugeCTR.

 OneFlow-WDL network supports model parallelism and sparse gradient update.
-It can support over 400 million vocabulary size of lookup table in a TitanV 12G * 8 server, at the same time has the same performace with small vocab size table.
+It can support over 400 million vocabularies size of lookup table in a TitanV 12G * 8 server, at the same time has the same performace with small vocabularies size table.

-The purpose of this document is to present the testing results of OneFlow-WDL.
+The purpose of this document is to introduce how to use OneFlow-WDL to train network and present the testing results of OneFlow-WDL.

 ## Environment and Preparation
 Please make sure to install OneFlow in your computer/server before running OneFlow-WDL, and [scikit-learn](https://scikit-learn.org/stable/install.html) is required to calculate metrics.